 Excision of a Mass or Lump

-ξ You will most likely go home the
+ξ Your child will most likely go home the

 ξ Wear loose fitting clothing for a few

-ξ Plan for rest, but also move around
+ξ Plan for rest, but your child should move

-the house as much as you can.
-You
+around the house as much as she can.

 ξ Excess swelling